 Congratulations!
-We are thrilled North Carolina has finally recognized your civil rights and allowed you to marry the one you love.
+We are thrilled North Carolina has finally recognized the civil rights of same sex couples and allowed you to marry the one you love.
 By allowing same-sex couples to marry, the recent court decisions have made a huge impact on North Carolina citizens.
 But the ability to marry isn’t the only thing that has been affected.

 It will take some time to navigate all of the legal questions that have come up as a result.
 Until then, here is some information regarding the three areas in family law that has an immediate effect on you.